Awards

 3. Submit (remember to click on submit at the bottom of the form!) your entry by the deadline.

-4. If you are one of the shortlisted entries, you will be required to join us at EUPRIO’s annual conference, which is hsted every year by a different university in a different European city, where judging and presentations take place.
-It’s the perfect stage to spotlight what sets your university’s communications apart.
+4. If you are one of the shortlisted entries, you will be required to join us at EUPRIO’s annual conference, which this year is hosted by the Université de Lorraine in Metz, France, where judging and presentations take place.
+All shortlisted projects will receive one free registration to the EUPRIO annual conference.

 You can do everything also through the WebApp on your smartphone just login on MyEUPRIO!